cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--sanitizer-coverage-trace-memcmp`

-This compilation option provides prefix comparison feedback for String, Array, and other comparisons.
-Enabling this option inserts callback functions before String and Array comparison functions.
-Specifically, the following APIs for String and Array will insert corresponding stub functions:
+This compilation option is used to feed back prefix comparison information in comparisons of `String`, `Array`, and other types.
+When enabled, function callbacks are inserted before the comparison functions of `String` and `Array`.
+Specifically, the corresponding stub functions are inserted for each of the following `String` and `Array` APIs:

 - String==: __sanitizer_weak_hook_memcmp
 - String.startsWith: __sanitizer_weak_hook_memcmp